jeremiah-shaulov/lemon-tree/README.md

 # lemon-tree
 Famous Lemon Parser Generator, designed as library that builds your parser transparently during cargo build.
-Use attributes to describe parser rules.
+Uses attributes to describe parser rules.

+This crate uses [lemon-mint](https://crates.io/crates/lemon-mint) as backend.

 ## Example

+You can have several parsers in your project.
+Each parser must be completely described in one rust file, and `#[derive(LemonTree)]` (the start symbol) must appear the last in the file.

 ```rust
 extern crate lemon_tree;